-Armthorpe Lane Bridge will be closed from 8 January 2019 until the summer.
+Armthorpe Lane Bridge will be closed from 8 January 2019 until the end of August 2019.

 Network Rail is starting a £15million rail freight upgrade project which will see works undertaken at Armthorpe Lane bridge.
 A dedicated Network Rail helpline is in operation: 03457 11 41 41.